creamson2/Security-Analyst-Homelab/Secure Air-Gapped Homelab Network  Segmentation /README.md

 - Step B : Firewall Configuration :
 - Set the WAN interface of the lab router to DHCP (gettng an IP from you main network)
 - Configure the firewall to drop all unsolicited  incoming rraffic from the WAN (main home network ) to the LAN (lab).
 - Step D : WPA3/Hardening  : Enable WPA3 on the lab router and change all default administrator credentials .
+- Configure pfSense/OpenWRT firewall rules to allow  internet access while denying all unsolicited inbound traffic to the lab mitigating  risk of malware lateral movement.